segmentio/segment-docs/src/unify/data-graph/data-graph.md

 ### 3b: Define the profile
 > info ""
-> Segments recommends that you select materialized views under the Profiles Sync Selective Sync settings to optimize warehouse compute costs.
+> Segments recommends that you select materialized views under the Profiles [Selective Sync settings](/docs/unify/profiles-sync/profiles-sync-setup/#step-3-set-up-selective-sync) to optimize warehouse compute costs.

 Next, define the profile.
 This is a special class of entity that represents Segment Profiles, which corresponds to the Profiles Sync tables and models.
 For Linked Audiences, this allows marketers to filter on profile traits, event history, etc. There can only be one profile for a Data Graph.